msk4862/Copyright-free-image-search/README.md

 - [GreenSock](https://greensock.com/) - A JavaScript animation library.
 - [React Testing Library](https://github.com/testing-library/react-testing-library) - Testing library for React.

+## How NCI handle services

+Some of services that we are using require to register an app to get the API key.
+When you are working on parts of the app which don't require access to all of the apis, you can supply only one or even none of the keys.
+If you want to contribute to the project we would suggest setting up only Pixabay key.

 ## Running Locally

 If you wish to run local instancie of NCI reefer to this guide!